josehector/Karumi-CodeTest/README.md

 * **Hilt**: this trendy framework (in alpha version) is used to incorporate dependency injection into app.
 This helps us for testing, among other things (https://dagger.dev/hilt/).

 ### Continuous integration
 In continuous integration section, we have used a GitHub Actions tools.
-This tools let us configure a workflow which create a final artifact.
+This tools let us configure a workflow which create a final artifact (apk).